alteregocamila/microsoft_power_bi/README.md

 # microsoft_power_bi

-These are some of the Cases carried out at nanodegrees on Power BI.
+These are some of the Cases carried out at a nanodegree on Power BI.

 <table border="0" cellspacing="0" rules="none">
   <tr>